Lamart Cooper: Iowa Barnstormers

 Cooper received a tryout with the Iowa Barnstormers of the Arena Football League (AFL) after Wayne State athletic director Pete Chapman, who was friends with Barnstormers head coach John Gregory, told Gregory about Cooper.
 Cooper was then invited to a one-day tryout with the Barnstormers, where he ran a 4.34 40-yard dash.
 He was the only player the team signed from the tryout that day.
 He was originally pegged as an offensive specialist but before the start of the season Gregory said that Cooper would also play defensive back, a position he had never played before.
 The AFL played under ironman rules, meaning most players were required to play both offense and defense.
-In regards to Cooper's small size at 5'7" and 170 pounds, Gregory stated "In our game (arena football), what we look for is speed.
+In regards to Cooper's small size at 5 ft 7 in and 170 lb, Gregory stated "In our game (arena football), what we look for is speed.
 We don't give a damn how tall they are."
 Cooper was initially on the team's practice squad but was promoted to the active roster before the start of the season due to starting inside receiver Ryan Murray having suffered an ankle injury.
 Cooper was the only rookie to make the team that year.
 After Murray returned, Cooper was moved to starting outside receiver.
 On July 6 against the Milwaukee Mustangs, Cooper caught five passes for 97 yards and three touchdowns while also posting one interception in a 66–64 victory, earning AFL Ironman of the Week honors.
 Cooper played in all 14 games overall during the 1996 season, totaling 35 receptions for 559 yards and ten touchdowns on offense and 17 solo tackles, six assisted tackles, two interceptions, and two pass breakups on defense.
 The Barnstormers finished the year with a 12–2 record and advanced to ArenaBowl X, where they faced the Tampa Bay Storm.
 With under four minutes remaining in the game and the ball at Tampa Bay's 23-yard line, Cooper caught a pass from Kurt Warner, and after following a block from Willis Jacox, made it to the one-yard line where he was hit by the Storm's Tracey Perkins.
 Cooper fell into the end zone for an apparent touchdown but was controversially ruled out at the one-yard line.
 Iowa then failed to score from the one-yard line on the next four plays and lost the game by a score of 42–38.
-Copper had seven catches for 115 yards and one touchdown overall in the ArenaBowl.
+Cooper had seven catches for 115 yards and one touchdown overall in the ArenaBowl.